 Goodnight Scholars Program

 The Goodnight Scholars Program, funded by a gift from Dr. Jim and Ann Goodnight, began in 2008 with 25 scholars.
 Since that time, it has grown into a comprehensive student development program designed to develop scholars into leaders within the STEM and/or education fields.
-The Program celebrated its eighth graduating class in May 2019, adding to its network of alumni stretching from coast to coast in the United States and throughout the world: all of whom are using their STEM talent to address critical societal, economical, and educational issues.
+The Program celebrated its tenth graduating class in May 2021, adding to its network of alumni stretching from coast to coast in the United States and throughout the world: all of whom are using their STEM talent to address critical societal, economical, and educational issues.
 Currently, the Program has more than 200 active students, and expanded to include transfer students beginning in Fall 2017.

 The scholarship is targeted at low and middle-income families from North Carolina and is limited to students studying in the STEM disciplines or affiliated education majors.
-The current value of the scholarship is $20,500 and is renewable for up to four years for first-year students, and two years for transfer students.
+The current annual value of the scholarship is $20,500 and is renewable for up to four years for first-year students, and two years for transfer students.
 In addition to the scholarship, Goodnight Scholars have access to an assortment of developmental programming focused on their professional and personal growth, as well as enrichment grant funding to support their unique endeavors.

 Dr. Jim Goodnight is founder and CEO of the SAS Institute, the world’s leading business intelligence software vendor.
 Ann Goodnight, director of community relations at SAS, serves on the University of North Carolina Board of Governors and is a former member of the NC State Board of Trustees.
 Both are NC State graduates.
 Their frequent interactions with Goodnight Scholars provide unique and invaluable exposure to visionary leaders.
 Please visit the Goodnight Scholars website for more information about the program and its exceptional scholars.